Space Resources

 SPRS503.
 SPACE RESOURCES SEMINAR.
 1.0 Semester Hr.

 (I, II) The Space Resources Seminar will engage students in the program with current research and developments related to space resources.
 Students will assess the importance and relevance to the space resources field in the near-, medium-, or long-term of topics covered in lectures presented by technical experts from a variety of disciplines.
 They will report and analyze events, news, and research publications and develop scientific, technical, and economic arguments for their impact and relevance to the space resources field, while also responding thoughtfully and critically to other students' contributions.
-Students will synthesize the information presented during the entire course by contributing in teams to a final report with an analysis of the most important developments in the science, technology, economics and policy of space resources during the course period.
-This is an 8-week online seminar course.
+Students will synthesize the information presented during the course in a final report with an analysis of the most important developments in the science, technology, economics and policy of space resources during the course period.
+This is an 16-week online seminar course.

 SPRS504.
 ECONOMICS OF SPACE RESOURCES.
 3.0 Semester Hrs.